Isoscape

 An isoscape is a map of isotope distributions.
 It is a spatially explicit prediction of elemental isotope ratios (δ) that is produced by executing process-level models of elemental isotope fractionation or distribution in a geographic information system (GIS).

-The word isoscape is derived from isotope landscape and was first coined by Jason B. West.
+The word isoscape is derived from "isotope landscape" and was coined by Jason B. West.

 Isoscapes of hydrogen, carbon, oxygen, nitrogen, strontium and sulfur have been used to answer scientific or forensic questions regarding the sources, partitioning, or provenance of natural and synthetic materials or organisms via their isotopic signatures.
 These include questions about Earth's element cycles, human water use, climate, archaeological reconstructions, forensic science, pollution, organismal migration patterns and food web dynamics.
 Isoscapes of hydrogen and oxygen isotopes, modeling precipitation, surface water, groundwater, and tap water have been developed to better understand the water cycle at regional to global scales.
 Isoscapes of carbon and nitrogen isotopes have also been developed terrestrially and oceanographically to help understand ecosystem dynamics.